indagation/sippy/README.md

 1. Upload all of the files in the required folder to your edX course.
 2. Upload the js files from one of the example folders to your edX course.
 3. Create a problem component from the xml file in the example.
+Or you can just enroll in my edge.edx.org course and check out the examples: https://edge.edx.org/courses/course-v1:MITx+S101+2T2016/about

 ###How does it work?
 The sippy.html file uploads all of the required files.
 You just specify the problem js as a parameter in the url of the JSInput problem.